 It's unbelievable.

-The same with the Washington Post.
+The same with the Washington Post and who did that?

-Then we get into the issue of what's going on overseas right now, and this seems to be where the biggest amount of action and investigating is going on, and that has to do with the outsor sourcing of spying against the president of the United States, first the candidate, then a a transition presidency, and then of course the president.
+And that has to do with the outsourcing sourcing of spying against the president of the United States, first a candidate, then a transition presidency, and then, of course, the president.

 All of it happened.

-First, they wanted to stop him from getting elected, and then after they stop him from getting, if they can't stop him, they got the insurance policy.
+And then after they stop him from getting, if they can't stop him, they got the insurance policy, the insurance policy of the Russian lies Hillary paid for.

-And then, of course, the secret spying that went on abroad and the spying that went on vis-a-vis the Russian dossier used as the bulk of information, unverifiable to get the warrant on Carter Page to give a backdoor to all things President Trump campaign, transition, and presidency.
+And then, of course, the secret spying that went on abroad and the spying that went on vis-a-vis the Russian dossier used as the bulk of information, unverifiable, to get the warrant on Carter Page, to give a backdoor to all things President Trump campaign, transition, and presidency.

 You know, we have turned a big corner, though.

-There's even a fake news CNN poll, brand new poll out, and it shows as the that a majority of Americans want an investigation into Obama DOJ spying on Trump.
+There's even a fake news CNN poll, brand new poll out, and it shows as the, that a majority of Americans want an investigation into Obama DOJ spying on Trump.

-The American people now, now that they see that they've been lied to for two and a half years, and lies and propaganda and misinformation, false hopes created by these lies, a belief in the conspiracy theories being peddled by every major news organization in this country.
+The American people now, now that they see that they've been lied to for two and a half years and lies and propaganda and misinformation, false hopes created by these lies, a belief in the conspiracy theories being peddled by every major news organization in this country.

-They're all feeding the same lies, same conspiracies, same hoaxes every day.
+And then all of those that want to be like Rachel, they're all feeding the same lies, same conspiracies, same hoaxes every day.

 And they let their viewers believe something was going to happen that was never going to happen because it didn't happen.